AriEncarnacion/GHP-Issue-Date-Sync/README.md

 1. Pulls all issues from a specified GitHub Project.
 2. Updates a custom `Date Created` field in the project with each issue's `created_at` date.

+## Known Bugs
+1. Date Created date gets translated incorrectly by <= 1 day.
+I assume this is because of some time zone translation issue.

 ## Prerequisites

 ### 1. Obtain a GitHub Personal Access Token